Riyasat (Islam)

 Riyasat (rijaset; старшинство) is a main executive body of the Islamic communities in the Balkan region.
-The head of the riyasat is Reis-ul-Ulema (Grand Mufti).
+The head of a riyasat is the reis-ul-ulema, equivalent to the grand mufti of a grand muftiate.

 History

-During the Ottoman Empire, all Muslims were subjected to the shaykh al-Islām, the supreme religious authority, even though the sultan maintained the title of kaliph.
-After Austrian-Hungarian occupation of Bosnia and Herzegovina in 1878, general Josip Filipović, who led the occupation, received instructions that Bosnian Muslims should become independent from the shaykh al-Islām in Istanbul.
+During the Ottoman Empire, all Muslims were subjected to the shaykh al-Islam, the supreme religious authority, even though the sultan maintained the title of caliph.
+After Austrian-Hungarian occupation of Bosnia and Herzegovina in 1878, general Josip Filipović, who led the occupation, received instructions that Bosnian Muslims should become independent from the in Istanbul.
 The Austrian-Hungarian authorities had in plan to make this separation look like a local initiative.

 After Filipović failed to do so, Gyula Andrássy, at the time foreign minister of Austria-Hungary, tried to do the same through joint Austro-Hungarian Ministry of Finance, which was responsible for Bosnia and Herzegovina, headed by Béni Kállay, and governor of Bosnia and Herzegovina, Josip Filipović.
 Andrássy saw this as a political instrument to strengthen the position of the Austro-Hungarian authorities in newly occupied Bosnia and Herzegovina.

 Bosnian Muslims fiercely opposed to this move of the Austrian-Hungarian authorities.
 The conflict reached its peak when the Ottoman Sublime Porte named Ahmed Şükrü, a former Rumelian kazasker, a new Bosnian-Herzegovinian mufti on 18 June 1880.
 They based their decision on the Novi Pazar Convention of 1879 between Austria-Hungary and the Ottoman Empire, in which, among other things, Austria-Hungary committed to respect Bosnian Muslims' religious freedoms, while Bosnian Muslims received the right to maintain religions connections with shaykh al-Islām in Istanbul.